GPS Satellites: The Complete Guide to Global system Satellite Systems

 GPS Satellite Constellation Architecture

 The GPS constellation maintains 24 operational satellites in six orbital planes.
 Each plane contains four satellites spaced 60 degrees apart.
-This configuration ensures at least four satellites remain visible from any point on Earth.
+This configuration system at least four satellites remain visible from any point on Earth.

 GPS satellite constellation architecture demonstrating global coverage patterns and orbital mechanics